DillonKyleDev/FlatEngine/README.md

 In the Keyframe Editor, the properties you can animate for any component are listed with a checkbox next to them.
 If you would like to animate a property you must check the box next to it to enable it.
 Change the scale property from x = 1, y = 1 to x = 2, y = 2 and save the animation using the same expand button menu you used to load the Animation.

 Now we have to attach the Animation to a GameObject.
 Create a new GameObject with a Sprite component and add an image path to the Sprite by dragging one from the File Explorer viewport or by using the folder button next to the input.
 Now add an Animation component to the GameObject and drag our new Animation into the input or click the folder button next to the input and give the Animation a name that we can use to reference it, then click "Add Animation" to officially add the animation to our GameObject.
-Don't forget to save the scene using `File > Save Scene` ... or click on the expand button menu in the top right of the Hierarchy viewport and click "Quick Save".
-Now that our GameObject has the Animation attached to it we can click "Preview" in the Animation component to preview the Animation on our GameObject in the SceneView.
-Do keep in mind though that if you Play Animation while the gameloop is not running, the `Awake()` and `Start()` functions will not have been run on any scripts yet, so if you are using Event functions in your Animations, be mindful of that.
-Also keep in mind that when you preview an animation, it changes the GameObjects properties and there is currently nothing built in to revert its properties to before you previewed it, so please make sure to save your changes before previewing animations, that way you can easily reload the scene to revert back to the original object properties.
+Don't forget to save the scene using `File > Save Scene` ... or click on the expand button menu in the top right of the Hierarchy viewport and click "Save Scene" or "Save all".
+Now that our GameObject has the Animation attached to it we can click "Preview" in the Animation component to preview the Animation on our GameObject in the SceneView while the game loop is running.

 To call this animation and play it using scripts we can use: